lalalainexd/gschool-blog/source/2013-02-08-eventreporter-retrospective.html.markdown

 some things about ruby such creating methods with optional parameters.
 I was spending too much time with the details and forgot about the project.

-So when it was time to turn in the project, the most my program could do well was run and quit.
-Nothing else.
+So when it was time to turn in the project, the most my program could do was run and quit.

+What did I learn?
+Besides lots of little ruby things...
+I'm more proud than I realized.
+I thought this project was below me, but it wasn't.
+I should have approached it more simply, finish the project then improve it after.